d8corp/react-def/lib/README.md

 yarn add react-def
 ```
 ## Using
-You can use it thoughtlessly with elements that show self on hover only.
+The best way of using the component is to do it with elements that show self only on hover.
-The rendering of the components starts working only when the whole app be rendered and displayed.
+The rendering of the components starts working only when the whole app will be rendered and displayed.
-Then it's rendering `Def` components that much as we can to have `60fps`.
+Then `Def` components will render one by one as quickly as we can have `60fps`.
 ```typescript jsx
 import Def from 'react-def'